GlennDeprey/PalianPals/docs/event-info/joinevent.md

 We make use of **Sesh** for event sign-ups:

+1. Open the **Discord server** and navigate to the channel corresponding to the day of the event.
-1. Click **ONE of the roles** to sign up for the event (this can be a team or a ingredient in case of cooking events).
+2. Click **ONE of the roles** to sign up for the event (this can be a team or a ingredient in case of cooking events).
-2. Make sure your RSVP is confirmed — you may receive a notification or confirmation message.
+3. Make sure your RSVP is confirmed — you may receive a notification or confirmation message.

 > ⚠️ Note: Some events have limited spots — RSVP early to secure your place to avoid been waitlisted!

 :::tip Waitlist

 If the selected role is full, you will be placed on a **waitlist** in the order you signed up.
 If someone does not show, we will contact you to join the event based on your position on the list.
 This ensures fairness for everyone.

-**Do NOT sync unless the host tells you to sync.**

 :::

 ---
 **No Role Example:**
 ![No Role Example](./img/rsvp_signup.png)

 **Team Role Example:**
 ![Team Role Example](./img/rsvp_teams.png)

-**Team Role with leader Example:**

-(leader will just add everyone in a party, but is not required to talk in voice chat)
+**Team Role with leader Example (leader will just add everyone in a party, but is not required to voice chat)**
 ![Date example](./img/rsvp_teams2.png)

 **Cooking Role Example:**
 ![Cooking Role Example](./img/rsvp_cooking.png)
 ---

-## Step 3: Add the Host or one of the Organizer's
+## Step 3: Add the Host or Organizer

 1. Open your **Friends List** in-game.
 2. Search for the **host’s username** and send a friend request.
 3. Wait for them to accept your request.

 > 💡 Tip: You need to be friends with the host to join most events.

-## Step 4: Joining the Event

-1. Make sure you are **available 30 minutes before the event starts**.
-2. Open the **Discord server** and navigate to the channel corresponding to the event.
-3. Read the instructions from the host on how everyone will be grouped.
-   - It will either involve **syncing to the same map** or **visiting the host's home plot**.

-> 💡 Tip: Detailed information about syncing can be found on the following pages.

 ---